 Kenya – A Land of many Business Opportunities (A Deep Dive Series)

 The January 2020 UK-Africa Investment Summit set out that Kenya was to be one of the UK’s key economic partners on the African continent into the future, with a new UK-Kenyan partnership announced to deliver significant private sector investment.
-Join us and an expert panel to delve deeper into the opportunities and challenges for UK stakeholders doing business with Kenya.

 Kenya is one of the foremost partners for the UK in Africa.
 The January 2020 UK-Africa Investment Summit demonstrated the scope of the UK government’s ambition for its relationship with Kenya, with the announcement of a new bilateral partnership designed to channel significant private sector investment into the country.